 Eating more calories than your body requires means those excess calories end up being stored as excess fat.
 As to why you eat more calories than your body needs is another question.
 Ultimately it is all about the hormones that your diet generates.
 Generate the wrong hormones, you will develop a Fat Trap in which incoming excess calories are stored in your fat cells and they can’t get out.
 The result is that you are constantly hungry.
 I wrote an entire book about this, Toxic Fat, as well as expanding this concept in The Mediterranean Zone(1,2).

 The way you avoid developing a Fat Trap is to maintain control of the levels of insulin in both the blood and the brain by your diet.
 This means you have to prevent the development of insulin resistance, which is ultimately caused by inflammation induced by the diet(3).
 The usual suspects for excess calories, excess omega-6 fatty acids, excess saturated fat (especially palmitic acid), and disturbances in the ratio of low-fat protein to low-glycemic carbohydrates in any meal is diet-induced inflammation.

-1. Excess dietary calorie intake causing oxidative stress.
+1. Excess dietary caloric intake causing oxidative stress.

 2. Excess dietary intake of omega-6 fatty acids that promote inflammation.

-3. Excess dietary intake of the saturated fatty acids, especially palmitic acid, that promotes inflammation.
+3. Excess dietary intake of the saturated fatty acids, especially palmitic acid, that promote inflammation.

-4. Lack of dietary intake to omega-3 fatty acids that promote inflammation.
+4. Lack of dietary intake of omega-3 fatty acids that promote inflammation.